Michael Polanyi: Freedom and community

 In 1936, as a consequence of an invitation to give lectures for the Ministry of Heavy Industry in the USSR, Polanyi met Bukharin, who told him that in socialist societies all scientific research is directed to accord with the needs of the latest Five Year Plan.
 Polanyi noted what had happened to the study of genetics in the Soviet Union once the doctrines of Trofim Lysenko had gained the backing of the State.
 Demands in Britain, for example by the Marxist John Desmond Bernal, for centrally planned scientific research led Polanyi to defend the claim that science requires free debate.
 Together with John Baker, he founded the influential Society for Freedom in Science.

 In a series of articles, re-published in The Contempt of Freedom (1940) and The Logic of Liberty (1951), Polanyi claimed that co-operation amongst scientists is analogous to the way agents co-ordinate themselves within a free market.
 Just as consumers in a free market determine the value of products, science is a spontaneous order that arises as a consequence of open debate amongst specialists.
 Science (contrary to the claims of Bukharin) flourishes when scientists have the liberty to pursue truth as an end in itself:

-[S]cientists, freely making their own choice of problems and pursuing them in the light of their own personal judgment, are in fact co-operating as members of a closely knit organization.

-Such self-co-ordination of independent initiatives leads to a joint result which is unpremeditated by any of those who bring it about.

-Any attempt to organize the group ... under a single authority would eliminate their independent initiatives, and thus reduce their joint effectiveness to that of the single person directing them from the centre.
-It would, in effect, paralyse their co-operation.